elunna/recipes/entres/baby back ribs with tangy bbq sauce.md

 chicken broth or water into the dish and cover with foil.
 Bake for 1 hour, or until the meat pulls back from the rib bones.
 4. PREHEAT a grill to medium heat (350°F).
-Place the ribs 1 teaspoon onion powderdirectly over the heat and grill until nicely charred, 6 to 8 minutes on each side.
+Place the ribs 1 tsp onion powderdirectly over the heat and grill until nicely charred, 6 to 8 minutes on each side.
 If you don’t have a grill, increase the oven temperature to 475°F and cook the ribs for 10 minutes on each side.